Nitrate/Nitrate/docs/source/install/in_rhel.rst

 As we plan to deploy an example server for nitrate, we can use product.py as the default settings.
 After backed up the product.py, please modify settings based on your custom configurations in settings/product.py.
-For more information see :doc:`configuration`!
+For more information see :ref:`configuration`!

 Use cache (Optional)